-The application proposes the erection of a free school together with 2 no. multiuse games areas; secondary school outdoor recreation space; primary school outdoor play area; 28 car parking spaces; landscaping and security fencing.
+The application proposes the erection of a free school together with two multiuse games areas; primary and secondary school outdoor play space; 28no. parking spaces; landscaping and security fencing.
 The school comprises a single and two storey building situated on the northern half of the site.
 The building has a floor area of 2,149 sq m.
-The car park will be located towards the north-eastern corner of the site, close to the existing vehicular access from Bosworth Close.
+The car park will be located towards the northeastern corner of the site, close to the existing vehicular access from Bosworth Close.
 The multi-use games areas will be situated to the rear of the school building.